A friend of mine wrote a nice article on the meaningful debate last year: link. I’ll use the same definition of the topic here.

 I think the meaningful debate is a lost art.
 In fact, I’m not sure if it was ever present anywhere except strictly scientific contexts.
 I crave for it.
 To me, it feels enriching to be able to discuss differences of opinion on a topic, while eliminating personal prejudices as much as possible.
 I think the number of such debates I’ve had in my entire life is far too less, the number of people I’ve had them with, even lesser.
 But every time, they left a lasting impression on my belief system, and in two specific cases, shattered it completely.

-I’m not referring to the official debates held in public, where all points need to be politically and factually correc and need to be prepared with care.
-I’m talking about friendly ones, where people are allowed to make mistakes, or have a slip of tongue, or in general, speak their minds without holding back.
+I’m not referring to the official debates held in public, where all points need to be politically and factually correct and need to be prepared with care.
+I’m talking about friendly ones, where people are allowed to make mistakes or have a slip of tongue, or in general, speak their minds without holding back.

 The comments about me didn’t bother me as much as my inability to understand why the fight happened in the first place.
 This is not an isolated incident.
 Sometimes such things happen with close friends too, and I have to fake apologies since friendship always has the upper priority.
 But I really hate apologizing without knowing why.
 Why is it so hard for us to have a disagreement without resorting to hate?

-Henceforth, I’ve decided to be really picky with the people I share touchy opinions with.
+Henceforth, I’ve decided to be really picky about the people I share touchy opinions with.
 In my version of a perfect world, any two people should be able to lay their differences on a table and play them out like a game of chess.
-Alas, the world is no wish granting factory.
+Alas, the world is no wish-granting factory.